AmazingAng/WTF-Solidity/Languages/en/03_Function_en/readme.md

 ## Function in Solidity

 Function is classified into values type by solidity document, but I put it a separate category, since there is a big difference in my opinion.
-Let's take a look of solidity function:
+Let's take a look at solidity function:

 ```solidity
     function (<parameter types>) {internal|external} [pure|view|payable] [returns (<return types>)]